Cave of the Bells

 Cave of the Bells is located in Sawmill Canyon on the eastern slopes of the Santa Rita Mountains of Santa Cruz County, Arizona.
 The cave contains a lake which is 80 meters below the entrance level.
 The lake has been measured at 76 F and is believed to be warmed by sources below.
-The nearby Onyx Cave is also of interest.
+Nearby Onyx Cave is also of interest.

 Access

 Access to the cave is by reservation and a key security deposit.
 Permits and keys are accessible at the Forest Supervisor's Office.